Mathics3/mathics-development-guide/docs/installing.rst

 Mathics Core
 ++++++++++++

+The Mathics core contains a scanner and parser, and evaluator, and some formatting routines.
+Over time, formatting routines may be packaged separately

+There is also a very rudimentary command-line shell called ``mathics``.

-The Mathics core is required for any work with Mathics.
+The Mathics core required for any work with Mathics.

 If you are developing a non-interactive application written in Mathics, you may no more than this.